gonmf/kraken-bot/README.md

 # cryptocurrency trading bot for kraken exchange

-It keeps buying small amounts when the value drops a certain percentage amount, relative to the daily high price.
-It waits some time before successive buys.
+It keeps buying small amounts when the value drops a certain percentage amount, relative to the average price for the last 24 hours.
+It waits some hours before successive buys.

 It sells everything when the entire coin holdings have risen in price a certain percentage amount.